Tbrady9/Tbrady9.github.io/README.md

 ![AddRemoveItem](https://github.com/user-attachments/assets/6b8e7a21-29de-46ce-82d6-72140bad7dd5)

 Lastly is the notification feature.
 By clicking on the cog wheel in the top right corner of the item screen, you will be taken to the settings screen.
 There is a toggle to enable or disable notifications as well as a text field where you can set the minimum level of quantity for you to get a notification.
-For example, if you set this number to 10, you will receive a notification for any item that drops below 10 qunatity.
+For example, if you set this number to 10, you will receive a notification for any item that drops below 10 quantity.
 Feel free to go back to the item screen and edit an item's quantity to test it out!

 Course Outcomes Displayed